SHAME IS AS OLD AS HUMANKIND BUT RECENTLY SOMETHING HAS CHANGED. SHAME NOW MOVES AT LIGHTNING SPEED AND WITH DEVASTATING EFFECTS.

 I had no idea netiquette was an actual term in the dictionary when I started this project.
 Over the past several months and with help from dear friends I've created the Good Internet Manners chart.
 I hope you use it to have conversations with your spouse and children.
 Download the chart, print it out, and hang it on the wall to remind yourself and others what online etiquette is.
 Share it with your family and friends.
 I hope it sparks meaningful conversations and most importantly, real actions that transcend our digital world.

 Being kind, courteous, and inviting comes down to one thing: considering other's well-being.
-Our society is in need of men and women who act nobly and encourage others to adopt courteous actions and language.
+Our society is in need of people who act nobly and encourage others to adopt courteous actions and language.

 Courteous users of the World Wide Web will always be careful to observe the following rules: